11 Types of Transactional Emails You Need to Be Sending

 - This email is sweet, simple and clean - it includes just a sentence of copy before showing me the item which I left in their shopping cart.

 - The subject line of the email is very quirky they’ve used pun to their advantage.
+You can subject line optimiser to draft more such simple yet powerful subject lines.

 - The USP of this email is its product image and CTA; they are highlighted in a manner that make them look more impactful and encourage readers to click through.